Bsure Documentation

 An Entra ID device is a physical or virtual endpoint - such as laptops, desktops, mobile phones, or tablets - that is registered or joined to your Entra ID tenant.
 These devices can be user-owned (registered) or organization-owned (joined, either Microsoft Entra joined or Microsoft Entra hybrid joined), and may be managed through solutions like Microsoft Intune, enabling secure access to corporate resources and enforcement of IT policies.

-All device data in the reports are collected from the /devices
+All device data in the reports are collected from the Microsoft Graph endpoint.

-In Microsoft Entra, this data is found in the All devices view:
+In Microsoft Entra, this data is found in the view:

 The properties we collect, and the name we use in reports